Unit Construction Triumph TR6

 1963 Triumph TR6

-First year for Unit Construction plus an all-new frame & running gear.
+First year for the Unit Construction Triumph TR6 plus an all-new frame & running gear.
 New 9-bolt head.
 Spark & lights now via alternator, points & coils.
 TR6S/S is the only TR6 model.

 1964 Triumph TR6